mliu8094/CMOR-438-Megan/Supervised Learning/8. Other Ensemble Methods/README.md

 - Can handle non-linear data well
 - Works well with tabular datasets

-A visual outlining XGBoost from GeeksforGeeks:
+A visual outlining XGBoost for classification from GeeksforGeeks:

 ![Bagging](https://github.com/user-attachments/assets/a1c0892b-0f75-46a7-bb3e-77307cde8375)